eshsrobotics/2022bot/README.md

     3. **Intake/Uptake On + Firing**

         In this state, the *indexer belts* and *uptake rollers* release balls into the shooter until the uptake and indexer are empty.
+When this is done, `indexerReleased` is set back to `false`.

         *Next states*: